School of Sport, Rehabilitation and Exercise Sciences

 Our researchers have received funding from a range of prestigious organisations such as the Economic and Social Research Council, International Olympic Committee, World Anti-Doping Agency, Sport England, Rugby Football Union, and British Heart Foundation.

 We have an outstanding reputation for both education and research.
-We were ranked in the top 25 for Sports Science in the Times Good University Guide 2023, and 23rd in the UK for research power in sport and exercise sciences (Times Higher Education research power measure, REF 2021).
+We are ranked 23rd in the UK for Sport and Exercise Sciences in The Mail University Guide 2025, and 23rd in the UK for research power in sport and exercise sciences (Times Higher Education research power measure, REF 2021).

 By undertaking your research degree with us you will be joining an active and thriving community of researchers who are working to understand more about the human body, its potential, and its limitations.